CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 14.4.=[G/Z/ol-a/s5]

-14.5.1.sec=For high-{_risk} {_AI_systems} referred to in point 1(a) of Annex III, the measures referred to in paragraph 3 of this Article shall be such as to ensure that, in addition, no action or decision is taken by the {_deployer} on the basis of the identification resulting from the system unless that identification has been separately verified and confirmed by at least two natural persons with the necessary competence, training and authority.
+14.5.1.sec=For high-{_risk} {_AI_systems} referred to in point 1(a) of Annex {Annex.III.Xnum}, the measures referred to in paragraph 3 of this Article shall be such as to ensure that, in addition, no action or decision is taken by the {_deployer} on the basis of the identification resulting from the system unless that identification has been separately verified and confirmed by at least two natural persons with the necessary competence, training and authority.

 14.5.2.sec=The requirement for a separate verification by at least two natural persons shall not apply to high-{_risk} {_AI_systems} used for the purposes of {_law_enforcement}, migration, border control or asylum, where Union or national law considers the application of this requirement to be disproportionate.